-- (12) % Change in "Gross Revenues" "Gross Revenues" means all revenues attributable to all entities within Brown & Settle for the specified period.
-Gross revenues of any new division, service, product offering, business line or other assets acquired by Brown & Settle will be excluded from the definition of "gross revenues" until such new business has been a part of Brown & Settle for at least 12 months.
+- (14) % Change in "Gross Revenues" "Gross Revenues" means all revenues attributable to all entities within Brown & Settle for the specified period.
+Gross revenues of any new division, service, product offering, business line or other assets acquired by Brown & Settle will be excluded from the definition of "Gross Revenues" until such new business has been a part of Brown & Settle for at least 12 months.
 In addition, the gross revenues from any business that is sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "gross revenues" for the fiscal year in which it is being calculated and any comparison year utilized in calculating the percentage change in gross revenues.
-The % change in Gross Revenues is subject to a collar of 6% (plus or minus). - (13) The estimate for the ECR in 2020 at the time of publishing the 2021 AIF was a range of 1.5 to 2.0 for B&S. After receiving their audit for the fiscal year ended December 31, 2020, the ECR came in higher at 2.2 due to audit adjustments. - (14) The Distribution from Brown & Settle reset for the first time on January 1, 2022.
-Therefore, there was no estimated change to the performance metric based on 2019 or 2020 financial results. - (15) The Distributions from Brown & Settle expected in 2022 are their annual contracted Distributions based on their initial \$7.5 million in 2021 along with their +6% reset for 2022.
-During 2021 and subsequent to year-end, Brown & Settle paid \$6.5 million of the \$6.7 million of Distributions contractually owed, leaving an additional \$0.2 million of Distributions from 2021 to be paid to Alaris in 2022, as long as Brown & Settle's cash flows can support this payment along with their contracted \$8.0 million for 2022.
-Based on Brown & Settle's recent operating performance and their outlook for 2022, Brown & Settle's cash flows are expected to support this \$0.2 million payment during 2022 as well as be current on their Distributions for this fiscal year.
+Brown & Settle's "% change in Gross Revenues" is subject to a collar of (plus or minus) 6%. - (15) The estimate for the ECR in 2020 at the time of publishing the 2020 AIF was a range of 1.5 to 2.0 for Brown & Settle.
+After receiving their audit for the fiscal year ended December 31, 2020, the ECR came in higher at 2.2 due to audit adjustments. - (16) The Distribution from Brown & Settle reset for the first time on January 1, 2022.
+Therefore, there was no estimated change to the performance metric based on 2020 financial results.